jchelly/LightconeIO/README.md

 Note that this script requires the virgo python module from https://github.com/jchelly/VirgoDC .

+## Computing halo membership in particle lightcones

+The script `bin/lightcone_io_particle_halo_ids.py` can compute halo membership for particles in the particle lightcone outputs.
+It works as follows:

+  * The full halo lightcone is read in
+  * For each halo in the halo lightcone we look up a mass and radius from SOAP (so SOAP must have been run on all snapshots)
+  * The lightcone particles are read in
+  * Particles within the radius of each halo in the halo lightcone are flagged as belonging to that halo
+  * For each particle in the lightcone we write out the associated halo ID and mass

+The mass and radius to use are specified by the name of the SOAP group which they should be read from (e.g. "SO/200_crit") so it's possible to run the code using various halo radius definitions.
+Where the radii of several halos overlap we assign the particle to the halo where the particle radius in units of the halo radius is smallest.

+There is a batch script to run this code on FLAMINGO on COSMA-8 in ./scripts/FLAMINGO/halo_ids_L1000N1800.sh.

 ## Example Scripts

 ### Plotting a HEALPix map